-- 16.1 Players build and maintain ships in descending census order. - 16.11 Players who hold Military (29.281) always build and maintain ships after players who do not hold Military or Advanced Military.
+16.1 Players build and maintain ships in descending census order.

+16.11 Players who hold Military (29.281) always build and maintain ships after players who do not hold Military.
 The order of ship construction and maintenance between players who hold Military is determined normally, according to descending census order.

-Players who hold Advanced Military (29.021) always build and maintain ships after players who do not hold Advanced Military.
-The order of ship construction and maintenance between players who hold Advanced Military is determined normally, according to descending census order. - 16.2 Building a ship costs two tokens.
-This may be paid either from treasury, by a levy of the player's tokens from the area in that the ship is being constructed or by a combination of the two. - 16.21 A ship financed completely from treasury may be placed in any coastal area containing at least one of the player's units.
+16.2 Building a ship costs two tokens.
+This may be paid either from treasury, by a levy of the player's tokens from the area in that the ship is being constructed or by a combination of the two.

+16.21 A ship financed completely from treasury may be placed in any coastal area containing at least one of the player's units.
 A ship built totally or partially by levy must be placed in the coastal area being levied.
-All tokens spent on ships are returned to stock. - 16.3 Ships already in play must be maintained at a cost of one token per turn from treasury or by a levy of one token from the area that the ship occupies.
+All tokens spent on ships are returned to stock.

+16.3 Ships already in play must be maintained at a cost of one token per turn from treasury or by a levy of one token from the area that the ship occupies.
 Ships that are not maintained are immediately returned to stock.
-A player may remove a ship from the board by not paying maintenance and build it in a different area in the same phase. - 16.4 A player may not have more than four ships in play at one time.
+A player may remove a ship from the board by not paying maintenance and build it in a different area in the same phase.

+16.4 A player may not have more than four ships in play at one time.